CraigShepperson/craigshepperson.github.io/content/posts/great-manager.md

     appendFilePath: true # to append file path to Edit link
 ---

 Being a great engineering manager involves a unique combination of technical expertise, leadership skills, and a deep understanding of people.
+It requires a continuous journey of self-improvement, learning, and adaptation.
+It's also about recognizing that the success of the team is intricately tied to the well-being and professional growth of individual team members.
+Balancing technical expertise with strong interpersonal skills and a strategic mindset will help you excel in this role.

 <!--more-->